All buy to let landlords have to pay tax on the amount of income they receive from tenants who are renting out their properties.

 Certain expenses can be offset against this figure, such as landlord insurance, letting agent’s fees, accountant’s fees, service management costs (if it’s an apartment) and software costs.
 Any losses incurred from previous years can also reduce the current tax bill.

-Until a few years ago, it was also possible for landlords to claim back their full mortgage interest costs, but this has since been phased out, to the extent that by 2020 there won’t be any relief on mortgage interest at all.
-Instead, all landlords will receive what is known as a ‘tax credit’, which is 20 per cent of the mortgage interest payments (additional rate tax payers could previously claim 40 per cent and higher rate tax payers 45 per cent).
+Until a few years ago, it was possible for landlords to claim back their full mortgage interest costs, but this has since been phased out.
+As of 2025, landlords can no longer deduct mortgage interest from rental income.
+Instead, all landlords receive a fixed tax credit of 20 per cent of their mortgage interest payments (whereas additional rate taxpayers previously claimed 45 per cent and higher rate taxpayers 40 per cent).

 This works out worse for landlords in two ways: